edeprince3/mcpdft/README.md

 * **MCPDFT_REFERENCE** (string):

-    The type of reference 1- and 2-RDMs provided for MPCDFT calculations.
+    The type of reference 1- and 2-RDMs provided for MCPDFT calculations.
 The allowed values are V2RDM and CI.
 The default is v2RDM.

 * **MCPDFT_TYPE** (string):